haybgq/cis385/source/report-3/report3.rst

 =========================

 This report covers activities performed between 1/20/22 - 1/28/22.
 The main focus for this period is centered around Browser Driver functionality.
-Topics covered include:

-* Browser Driver Definition
+.. contents:: Contents:
-* Browser Driver Configuration
+   :depth: 3
-* Example Test Cases
+   :local:

 .. _definition: